fnando/i18n-js/README.md

    - test/scripts/lint/file.js:6:1: es.another_ignore_scope
 ```

 This command will list all locales and their missing translations.
-Avoid listing
+To avoid
-a particular translation, you can set `lint.ignore` on your config file.
+listing a particular translation, you can set `lint_scripts.ignore` on your
+config file.

 ```yaml
 ---